chunhuizng/mllm-video-captioner/CODE_OF_CONDUCT.md

 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
-* Showing empathy toward other community members
+* Showing emy toward other community members

 Examples of unacceptable behavior by participants include: